edwbuck/hlug-website/src/website/markdown/advocacy.md

 These meetings involve promoting Linux and the Houston Linux User Group.
-They typically involve Linux awareness, group meeting times, and handling general questionas about Linux and current popular computing topics.
+They typically involve Linux awareness, group meeting times, and handling general questions about Linux and current popular computing topics.
 They are a great way to meet new people, and understand the needs of computer users.

 ---

-#### Linux / Station Houston awareness Meetup
+#### Linux / Station Houston Awareness Meet Up

-> Station Houston
+> Station Houston <br/>
-> Typically Friday, 10:00 A.M. to 4:00 P.M.
+> During Open Meetings, 10:00 A.M. to 4:00 P.M. <br/>
-> 1301 Fannin St #2440, Houston, TX 77002
+> 1301 Fannin St #2440, Houston, TX 77002 <br/>
 > (281) 393-0500 - Station Houston <br/>
 > (832) 633-8599 - Linux Group Organizer <br/>

 Station Houston is an incubator for people interested in starting and growing technology oriented businesses.
-For those interested, they offer membership and coaching to prepare entrepreneurs turn their business ideas into funded startups.
+For those interested, they offer membership and coaching to prepare entrepreneurs turn their business ideas into funded start ups.

 A small group of people try to make the open meetings to raise awareness of the Houston Linux User's Group.
 Please contact the organizer if you wish to